 There is a song in my kids’s school, in Dutch: “Ja is Ja, Nee is Nee, beloofd is beloofd.
 Jezus zal je helpen, als jij in hem gelooft” (Translation: Yes is Yes, No is No, a promise is a promise.
 Jesus will help you, if you believe in him.”
 I had to teach my littles something different:

 Do you think God’s Love, help and care for you are conditional?
 Listen kiddos, I’ll help, protect and feed you, whether you believe I’m your mom or not.
 And I’ll continue even if you never want to talk to me, or curse me out, and even if you never thank me for anything.
 Why?
 Because I love you and my Love isn’t based on what you say or do or think.
 I love you and will go to hell and back for You–so help me God– because you’re mine.

 Call me crazy, but I believe God’s promises and love are not for me just because I read about them.
 I believe they are for all of us because God is our Real Parent.
 Are we not all human?

 When I was little, my mom used to turn my writing mistakes into flowers or something else cool.
 I was always amazed because I never even imagined a fix like that.

 Here’s another one.
-When I would get bad splinters my mom would burn a needle till it glowed, purifying it before she used it on my skin.
-The needles would always get this rainbow sheen.
+When I’d get bad splinters, my mom would burn a needle until it glowed, purifying it before she used it on my skin. (those needles always ended up with a rainbow sheen).